iuriarte/insurance_crm/README.md

 - The car table holds information about the car (e.g. make, model, vin, etc.)
 - The company table holds contact information about lienholders, dealerships, and carriers.
 The policy table has a carrier id while the car table holds the lienholder and the dealership ids, all of which relate to the company table.
 - The specific reps for a company are in the rep table and relates to the company.
+- The employee table holds information related to agents working at the company.
+The employee can relate the policy as the agent who created the policy andn can relate to the customer as the customer's primary agent.
+- The audit tables populate with any changes made to the tables, i.e. entity and field affected, the type of change made (create, update, destroy), and old/new values for updates/creates.